helloanh/aws-wordpress-setup/aws-real-life-example.md

 * Go to Route53 to DNS service.
 Go to Hosted Zones, and go to *Create Record Set*  and associate root domain with the ELB.
 (You need to purchase a domain name first before this could work.)

+* What you want to edit is the two type A records.

+* What to change **Alias Target** to the name of your load balancer you created for all A records type.

+### 6. Create Two S3 Buckets

+* example: I created goodjobsforallcdn and goodjobsforallwpcode

+* the cdn is to serve media contents in the wp-content/uploads/ folder  (publicly available bucket for the world to view)

+* the wpcode is to serve and save the core wp code (private bucket for the wordpress site)

+### 7. Create CloudFront Distribution

+* Go to CF and click on create distribution.
+There are two types, webs and RTMP.
+99% of the time you will go for the web.

+* Click on the web distribution.

+**Origin Domain Name**: goodjobsforallcdn.s3.amazon.aws.com  (or the name of the cdn bucket you created earlier)

+**Origin Path** leave as it
+**Origin ID** leave as it
+**Restrict Bucket Access** Yes, because we want users to force them to use CDN and not S3.
+This speeds up the latency.
+**Origin Access Identity** Select Create A New Identity
+**Grant Read Permissions on Bucket** Yes, Update Bucket Policy

+Everything else leave as default and hit create distribution.
+Now you can see the distribution is set up (might take some time for the process to be completed).